Chapter 01 · Message components

 The premise

-A cold message is read by a recipient who did not ask for it, in a triage context — the first 8 to 15 seconds of inbox scanning where the operative question is open, archive, or delete.
-Operators who write from inside their own context produce messages that read sensibly to them and unintelligibly to the recipient.
-Across audited campaigns, operator-written sender-oriented copy replies at 0.3 to 0.7%.
+A cold message gets read by someone who did not ask for it, in a triage context — the first 8 to 15 seconds where the question is open, archive, or delete.
+Most operators write from inside their own context.
+The message reads sensibly to them and unintelligibly to the recipient.
+Sender-oriented copy replies at 0.3 to 0.7%.
 The same lists and infrastructure, written against four structural principles, reply at 3 to 8%.
-The infrastructure is the precondition.
-The copy is the conversion.
+Infrastructure is the precondition.
+Copy is the conversion.

-The four principles below are not new and are not proprietary.
-They are restated here because the empirical separation between operators who apply them and operators who recite them while violating them is approximately an order of magnitude in reply rate.
+The four principles below are not proprietary.
+They are restated because the gap between operators who apply them and operators who recite them while violating them is roughly an order of magnitude in reply rate.

 The four principles